Hixie/isd/servers/src/login-server/README.md

 Stars are entries in the galaxy file (with code 1).
 Star IDs are formed by shifting the category ID left by 20 bits, and adding the offset into the category for the star.

+Each category can have at most 1,048,575 (0x100000) stars (offsets 0x0 to 0xfffff).

+Star IDs, by definition, do not have any of their top four bits set (they are numbers in the range 0x00000000 to 0x0FFFFFFF).